EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The `account` command allows you to manage reseller accounts, including listing all accounts and switching between sub-accounts.
+The `account` command allows you to manage reseller accounts, list all accounts, and switch between sub-accounts.

 ## COMMANDS